Seed contamination is the cause of significant financial losses for the sheep industry, for producers, processors and the entire supply chain.

 - Obtain feedback through a trial seed kill.

 - Identify losses in production and profit as a result of seeds.

 3. Develop and implement a grass seed management strategy.

 - Explore all management options available for seed reduction and seed avoidance.

 - Determine the most effective and profitable strategies for your business.

-4. Obtain feedback, monitor and review your management strategy and make changes where require
+4. Obtain feedback, monitor and review your management strategy and make changes where required.

-- Keep accurate records on key indicators so you can measure your performance.
+- Keep accurate records on key indicators for performance measure.